Affordable Health Insurance of Individuals, the Self Employed, Insurance Broker, Boulder, Colorado

 Answer:

-The percentage of each claim above the deductible paid by the policyholder.
-For a 20 percent health insurance coinsurance clause, the policyholder pays for the deductible plus 20 percent of his covered losses.
+Co-insurance is the percentage of each claim above the deductible paid by the policyholder.
+For a 20-percent health insurance co-insurance clause, the policyholder pays for the deductible plus 20 percent of their covered losses.
 After paying 80 percent of losses up to a specified ceiling, the insurer starts paying 100 percent of losses.

 Question: Are prescription drugs covered under individual policies?